livecycle/preevy/site/docs/integrations/docker-extension.md

 <details>
   <summary>What is the difference between the Livecycle Docker Extension and ngrok?</summary>
   <p>
-    The main difference is the collaboration aspect.
-Livecycle allows you to share your local development environment with your team, so you can get feedback much earlier in the development workflow.
+    The difference is that our extension serves as a gateway to demonstrate the collaboration experience you can achieve using Preevy in remote environments.
+If you find the collaboration flow useful, you can expand it to create preview environments using the same tool.
   </p>
 </details>